LydianLights/epicodus-address-book-csharp/README.md

 _To download and modify the source code of this project, just follow the listed instructions:_

 * _Clone the project using the link: `https://github.com/LydianLights/address-book-csharp.git`_
-* _Make sure you have '.NET Core 1.1' installed.
+* _Make sure you have `.NET Core 1.1` installed.
 If you don't, download both the SDK and the Runtime [here](https://github.com/dotnet/core/blob/master/release-notes/download-archives/1.1.4-download.md)_
 * _Once installed, navigate to the project folder in the console/powershell and run the command `dotnet restore` to fetch the project dependencies_
-* _The server can be compiled and started by using the command `dotnet run`_
+* _The server can be compiled and started by using the command `dotnet run`.
+It will be hosted at `localhost:5000`_

 ## Technologies Used